Commands (commands

 if (ctx.commandSuggestion) {

-await ctx.reply(
+return ctx.reply(

 `Hmm...
 I don't know that command.
 Did you mean ${ctx.commandSuggestion}?`,